Chenyt-Dev/coding/AAA_No_Categories.md

 * Done with the way to group 3 kinds into 3 9x9 tables.
 * Found an approach that is really impressive using strings.

+### 37. Sudoku Solver
+* Used the basic idea of backtracking.
+The sudoku board is small, so not much optimizations.
+* But the sutle details took me some time to debug.